SCHW18TZ/Snippets4Dummies/README.md

 ## How to use?

-Make a html,css,javascript file and use the command `!elnav` in all of the files for the proper functioning of the navbar!
+Make a HTML,CSS, and Javascript file and use the command `!elnav` in all of the files for the proper functioning of the navbar!

 ## Requirements